Kevin Barnes

-Kevin Lawrence Barnes (born May 30, 1974) is the singer, multi-instrumentalist, and songwriter for the indie rock group of Montreal, part of the Elephant 6 Collective.
+Kevin Lawrence Barnes is an American musician who is the singer, multi-instrumentalist, and songwriter for the indie rock group of Montreal, part of the Elephant 6 Collective.
 Barnes started the band and, although providing several stories as to the origin of the name, is said to have named it after a failed romance with a woman from Montreal.
 The group has recorded 18 full-length albums, and numerous EPs and 7" singles.
 Barnes' brother, David, is an artist and has designed most of the band's artwork for albums since the release of The Gay Parade.